slash-bit/SoftRF-Mosche/README.md

 Latest additions:

+* vMB10d: now works on the new v1.2 model of the T-Beam with AXP2101
 * vMB09z: further compatibility improvements in transmissions and collision prediction
 * Collision-danger traffic VOICE warnings! (not just beeps)
 * Option to connect to ambient WiFi network instead of creating one